codewithdev/JavaScript-Tutorials/JS Fundamentals/03-Objects/README.md

-<h4 style="color: blue"> Top Tip: we can use variables as object keys.
+<h4 style="color: #212313;"> Top Tip: we can use variables as object keys.
 You have to wrap the key in Square Bracket</h4>